mikesaurus/openapi-gen-alias-type-bug/README.md

 setting the `generateAliasAsModel` option to `true`.

 ### Expected Behavior
-When generating client code with openapi-generator and the `generateAliasAsModel` option set to `true`, model properties of alias model types are initialized to null or to a new instance of the alias object type and the code compiles.
+When generating client code with openapi-generator and the `generateAliasAsModel` option set to `true`, standard model fields of alias object types are initialized to null or to a new instance of the alias object type, and the code compiles.

-Expected code:
+For example:
 ```java
 public class StandardModelClass {
   private MapAliasModelClass mapAliasModel = null;